UBC Geering Up's climate change initiatives

 “Events like these help leaders of tomorrow consider how they can have an impact on future sustainability,” said Andrew Jamison, senior manager of Geering Up and Outreach.

-Geering Up is expanding the size and scope of its all-girls events and the STEM Leadership Program for 2022, and will pilot a new sustainability summer camp focused on experiential learning about biodiversity and sustainability.
+Geering Up is expanding the size and scope of its all-girls events and the STEM Leadership Program, and will pilot a new sustainability summer camp focused on experiential learning about biodiversity and sustainability.
 Participants will learn about the land we currently reside on, environmental impacts of human activity and how they can help create innovative solutions in the field of engineering.

 The UBC Geering Up program is a great option for giving youth of all ages a sandbox to explore the field of STEM in a safe, inclusive and fun environment.
 The field of engineering is strengthened by diversity.
 Inspiring and empowering youth of all backgrounds sets the stage for a more collaborative, creative and capable group of future innovators — the very innovators tasked with solving one of the most pressing issues in human history: climate change.